United Refining Company: Citgo

 URC acquired the rights to use the name Citgo in 2002 when it bought a local gas station and convenience store chain called Country Fair, Inc. in Erie, Pennsylvania which included a license agreement to use "Citgo's brands, trademarks and other forms of identification."

 After Venezuelan President Hugo Chávez's speech to the United Nations, there were calls to boycott the Citgo brand.
 In response, URC began phasing out that brandname, and has been emphasizing that its crude oil supply comes from North America.
 URC also continued rebranding its product under the Kwik Fill and other local names.

-Alternate energy

-United Refining blends ethanol with its gasoline in accordance with the Energy Policy Act.

 Convenience stores

 United Refining Company distributes its oil through its line of owned-and-operated convenience stores, totaling approximately 375 throughout upstate New York, Pennsylvania, and Northeast Ohio.
 The stores operate under the names Kwik Fill, Red Apple, or Country Fair.
-Many Kwik Fill locations, like the one in the photo above, are full-service, meaning they pump your gas for you.
+Many Kwik Fill locations are full-service, meaning they pump your gas for you.